 Safe communications within and between teams

 Some ideas that your team could try:

-- Why it is important to develop skills to use appropriate language, format and content
+- Why skills: language, format and content is important

 Effective communication can reduce the risk of potential harm arising from misunderstandings, and can have a positive effect on staff.
 Staff benefit from understanding why it is important to speak up.
 They need to feel confident to do this, using a clear and simple form of words.

 It is critical that staff are capable and confident to use language that is appropriate to the situation.
 Difficulties can arise when there is confusion, or an over-reliance on technical language.
 Staff need to able to adapt their language to suit the context/situation and audience.